tech1ndex/py-connect-test/README.md

   `-i INTERVAL`, `--interval INTERVAL` - Interval at which to run the test in seconds, default value is 30

+  `--ssl-verify`, `--no-ssl-verify` - Use to toggle ssl certificate validation, default is to verify.

   Note: `-l` and `-p` are dependent on each other.

 ##### Architecture: